 Gerontology and Long-term Care

 This thematic research group focuses on the several global research priorities in tackling the impact of rapid population aging.
-First, in this Decade of Healthy Aging, we have a solid research track record in promoting the intrinsic capacity of older adults through risk factor modification including sacropenia, frailty, cognitive decline and social loneliness.
+First, in this Decade of Healthy Aging, we have a solid research track record in promoting the intrinsic capacity of older adults through risk factor modification including sarcopenia, frailty, cognitive decline and social loneliness.
 Second, by integrating the clinical, tele-medicine and behavioral science, this group has developed various innovative practices to enhance the health outcomes and self-care of persons with prevalent cerebrovascular and cardiovascular diseases, particularly Parkinson’s disease, stroke, coronary heart disease and heart failure.
-Third, cognitive heath is also a key research priority of the group, and we have extensively used the strength-based concept to develop lifestyle interventions, caregiver empowerment and dyadic care model to enhance dementia prevention and management in a family context.
-Last but not the least, our research extends to building the capacity of informal care including family caregivers and volunteers to buffer the overstretched aged care service.
+Third, cognitive health is also a key research priority of the group, and we have extensively used the strength-based concept to develop lifestyle interventions, caregiver empowerment and dyadic care model to enhance dementia prevention and management in a family context.
+With the use of Big Data, we also aim to identify evidence and devise evidence-based clinical management for people living with dementia, thus optimizing care and reducing healthcare burden.
+Last but not the least, our research extends to building the capacity of informal care, including family caregivers and volunteers to buffer the overstretched aged care service.

 Community and Mental Health Nursing

-We focus on the development of effective strategies that benefits our communities in mental well-being.
+We focus on developing effective strategies that benefit our communities in mental well-being.
 We have delved into community projects that cover the areas of child and adolescent health, sexual and reproductive health in young adults, maternal health, and women’s health.
-We have conducted multi-centred randomised controlled trials, population based epidemiological studies, community-based health promotion projects, neurological imaging studies, and other novel designed studies.
+We have conducted multi-centred randomised controlled trials, population-based epidemiological studies, community-based health promotion projects, neurological imaging studies, and other novel designed studies.
 Our work has influenced policies and clinical recommendations of both national and international agencies in areas such as breastfeeding and scoliosis screening.

 Smoking Cessation and Tobacco Control

 We are one of the leading research teams internationally on smoking cessation and tobacco control policy.
-Our smoking cessation research focuses on finding cost-effective, scalable and sustainable interventions for preventing smoking and promoting smoking cessation in adults and adolescents using large pragmatic randomised controlled trials.
-Our research findings have been published in top international journals with high impacts on clinical applications locally and internationally and widely used to advocate for smoke-free legislation in Hong Kong, and they serve as successful examples of tobacco control measures for mainland China and elsewhere.
+Our smoking cessation research focuses on finding cost-effective, scalable and sustainable interventions for preventing smoking and promoting smoking cessation in adults and adolescents leveraging advancement of technologies and trial methodology.
+Tobacco endgame is our focus on policy research.
+Our research findings have been published in top international journals with high impacts on applications locally and internationally and widely used to advocate for smoke-free legislation in Hong Kong, and they serve as successful examples of tobacco control measures for mainland China and elsewhere.

 For further information about our research deliverables and impact, please visit our team's website at https://sctc.nursing.hku.hk/